Helping students grow into tomorrow's leaders in dentistry

 The Alpha Alpha Chapter is a component of Omicron Kappa Upsilon, the national dental honor society.
 Membership in Omicron Kappa Upsilon is comprised of dental educators and graduates of accredited dental programs with high scholastic achievement.
 The purpose of Omicron Kappa Upsilon is to promote, recognize and honor scholarship, leadership, service and character among dental students and graduates of dental programs.

 Sigma Phi Alpha

 Sigma Phi Alpha is the national honor society of the dental hygiene profession.
-Membership in Sigma Phi Alpha is comprised of dental hygiene educators and of graduates of accredited dental hygiene programs with high scholastic achievement.
-The purpose of Sigma Phi Alpha is to promote, recognize, and honor scholarship, leadership, service, and character among dental hygiene students and graduates of dental hygiene programs.
+Membership in Sigma Phi Alpha is comprised of dental hygiene educators and graduates of accredited dental hygiene programs with high scholastic achievement.
+The purpose of Sigma Phi Alpha is to promote, recognize and honor scholarship, leadership, service and character among dental hygiene students and graduates of dental hygiene programs.

 Student American Dental Hygienists’ Association (SADHA)